Frequently Asked Questions

 └─ Collision: BlockAll or BlockAllDynamic

-Line Trace method is best for this (blocked by geometry).
+Line Trace method is best for this — it is naturally blocked by geometry.
+Overlap and Cone are not.

 Filtering